59th Air Defense Artillery Regiment: Interwar period

 The 59th Coast Artillery was reorganized on 1 August 1921 as a 155 mm gun regiment.
 It was transferred to the Philippine Department on 13 July 1921 and embarked on the troopship USAT Sherman at Tacoma, Washington.
 It arrived on 13 August 1921 at Manila, Philippines.
 Concurrently, the regiment was transferred to the Middleside Barracks at Fort Mills, and assigned to the Harbor Defenses of Manila and Subic Bays.

 It was relieved in September 1921 from the 31st Coast Artillery Brigade.
 All elements of the regiment except the Headquarters and Headquarters Battery and Batteries A and B were inactivated on 30 September 1922 at Fort Mills.
 Batteries G and H were organized on 11 October 1922 with Philippine Scouts personnel at Fort Mills.
 The regiment was redesignated on 30 June 1924 as the 59th Coast Artillery Regiment (Heavy Tractor), and concurrently Batteries C, D, E, and F were organized at Fort Mills.
 Concurrently, the Philippine Scout personnel were transferred to the 92nd Coast Artillery, and Batteries G and H inactivated.
-The crew of the U.S. Army mine planter George F.E.
+The crew of the U.S. Army mine planter Colonel George F.E.
 Harrison was assigned to the Headquarters Battery from 30 June 1924 to 31 August 1927.

 The regiment was again redesignated on 28 April 1926 as the 59th Coast Artillery Regiment (Tractor Drawn).
 Although the 59th Coast Artillery was nominally designated as a tractor-drawn 155 mm gun regiment, its subordinate batteries were used to man the fixed harbor defense positions at Forts Mills, Hughes, Frank, and Drum in Manila Harbor and at Fort Wint in Subic Bay.
 It was awarded the U.S. Coast Artillery Association Trophy for Regular Army regiments for 1935, 1936, and 1937.
 The Headquarters and Headquarters Batteries of the subordinate battalions were activated on 20 May 1941 at Fort Mills.